opendaylight/netvirt/docs/specs/neutron-port-for-dhcp-service.rst

 * DHCP module
 * ELAN and L3VPN modules

-Opendaylight controller needs to preserve a Neutron port for every subnet so that DHCP proxy service can be enabled in Openstack deployment.
+OpenDaylight controller needs to preserve a Neutron port for every subnet so that DHCP proxy service can be enabled in Openstack deployment.
 The Neutron port's device owner property is set to ``network:dhcp`` and uses this port for all outgoing DHCP messages.
 Since this port gets a distinct IP address and MAC address from the subnet, both problem-1 and problem-2 will be